Demondude/Discord-Color-Bot/README.md

 # Discord Color Bot
 This bot manages color roles for you.
+All in a one small package.
 You will need to edit the config and change few things.

 # Setup Guide